-(Note: Here only eight asanas are listed in the index portion of Asana.
-But nine asanas are explained in the detailed description.
-Siddhasana is not listed here, but was given in the detailed description)
+(Note: Here only eight Poses are listed in the index portion of Yoga Poses.
+But nine Poses are explained in the detailed description.
+Adept Pose is not listed here, but was given in the detailed description.)

-Svastika Asana is placing the soles of the feet between knees and thighs with the body erect and posture balanced.
+Svastikasana is placing the soles of the feet between the knees and thighs with the body erect and posture balanced.

-Gomukha Asana resembles the face of a cow.
-It is assumed by placing the right ankle of the leg on the back of the left leg and left ankle on the back of the right leg.
+Gomukhasana resembles the face of a cow.
+Also, It is assumed by placing the right ankle of the leg on the back of the left leg and the left ankle on the back of the right leg.

-Padma Asana is held in esteem by all.
-It is assumed by placing the soles over the thighs and holding the toes by hands placed cross-wise.
+Likewise, Padmasana is held in esteem by all.
+It is assumed by placing the soles over the thighs and holding the toes with hands placed crosswise.

-Simha Asana is assumed by pressing the left side with the right heel and right side with the left heel and placing the two hands on the knees with fingers stretched out, trunk in a straight line, mouth wide open, fixing the eyes on the tip of the nose.
-Simha Asana is always adored by the Yogis.
+Likewise, Simhasana is assumed by pressing the left side with the right heel and the right side with the left heel and placing the two hands on the knees with fingers stretched out, trunk in a straight line, mouth wide open, fixing the eyes on the tip of the nose.
+The Yogis always adore Simhasana.

-Siddhasana is explained by the Upanishad here which was not listed.
-Placing the right leg below the genitals and left leg above the genitals is Siddhasana.
+Similarly, Siddhasana is explained by the Upanishad here which was not listed.
+Placing the right leg below the genitals and the left leg above the genitals is Siddhasana.

-Bhadra Asana is placing the two ankles below the testicles on either side of the perineum, holding the two feet by the hands by their side and remaining motionless.
-It is a panacea for all the ills and antidote for all the poisons.
+Also, Bhadrasana is the placing of the two ankles below the testicles on either side of the perineum, holding the two feet by the hands by their side, and remaining motionless.
+It is a panacea for all the ills and an antidote for all the poisons.

-Mukta Asana is pressing the right side of the perineum by the ankle of the left leg and left side by the right leg.
+Likewise, Muktasana is pressing the right side of the perineum by the ankle of the left leg and the left side by the right leg.

-Mayur Asana is holding the body on the hand by palms facing down, fixing the elbows by the sides of the navel, lifting the legs and head up, and floating like the stick in the empty place.
-It is the destroyer of all the sins.
+Similarly, Mayurasana is holding the body on the hand by palms facing down, fixing the elbows by the sides of the navel, lifting the legs and head up, and floating like a stick in the empty place.
+It is the destroyer of all sins.
 All diseases will vanish.
 Poisons are nullified.